rippedpiracy/site/docs/Music/ripping.md

 description: How to rip CDs using Exact Audio Copy.

 ### EAC Setup Process
 This guide was made for [EAC version 1.0 beta 3](https://www.exactaudiocopy.de/) and above and will not completely work with earlier versions.
-Versions 0.99 or earlier should use the blowfish guide.

 Anything with a green outline around it is a required setting.
 Anything orange is required but depends on your drive.
 Anything unmarked is optional.